Fragile Preferences: A Deep Dive Into Order Effects in Large Language Models: Materials and Methods

+We selected two domains to balance realism and control over confounding factors: resume screening and color selection.
+In the hiring domain, we evaluated three large language models: GPT-4o-mini, Claude 3 Haiku, and Llama 3 8B.
+In the more controlled color-selection setting, we examined position biases across nine widely used LLMs spanning five families: OpenAI (GPT-4o-mini and GPT-4.1-nano), Anthropic (Claude 3 Haiku and Claude Sonnet 4), Meta (Llama 3 8B and Llama 4 Scout), Google (Gemini 2.5 Flash and Gemini 3 Flash), and Alibaba (Qwen 3 32B).

-We evaluated positional biases in three widely used large language models—GPT-4o-mini, Claude 3 Haiku, and Llama 3 8B—across two domains designed to reflect real-world comparative decisions: resume screening and color selection.
-As order effects are most likely to arise when alternatives are similar in quality \cite{zheng2023judging, pezeshkpour2023large}, we constructed sets of items that are close in overall quality and grouped them into four tiers: `Ideal', `Fair', `Plain' and `Harsh' for colors and `Best', `Good', `Mediocre' and `Weak' for resumes.
-In the hiring domain, we used LLM-generated resumes spanning the four quality tiers in four professions.
-In the color domain, we curated sets of wall paint colors grouped by their suitability for a child’s room.
+As order effects are most likely when alternatives are similar in quality~\cite{zheng2023judging, pezeshkpour202}, we created item sets close in quality and grouped them into four tiers: \emph{Best}, \emph{Good}, \emph{Mediocre}, and \emph{Weak} for resumes, and \emph{Ideal}, \emph{Fair}, \emph{Plain}, and \emph{Harsh} for colors.
+In the hiring domain, we used LLM-generated resumes for four professions (Mechanical Engineer, Registered Nurse, Journalist, and Real Estate Agent).
+In the color domain, we curated sets of wall paint colors grouped by suitability for a child's room.

 For each model and domain, we conducted exhaustive pairwise and triplewise comparisons, testing all permutations of item order.
-Prompts included “Select the strongest candidate” and “Which color is best for a kid’s room?”
+Prompts included ``Select the strongest candidate'' and ``Which color is best for a kid's room?''
 Each model was evaluated at multiple temperature settings.
-At temperature 0 (\(T=0\)), models behave almost deterministically,\footnote{While temperature 0 is often assumed to produce deterministic outputs, we observed occasional variability in all models even at \(T=0\).} selecting the most likely answer.
-At temperature 1 (\(T=1\)), responses vary across repeated queries, enabling statistical analysis of positional effects.
-In our analyses, we treated each \(T=1\) response as an independent sample from the model’s output distribution.
-Full experimental details appear in \ifpnas the Materials and Methods section \else Section~\ref{sec:materials} (Materials and Methods) \fi and \ifpnas SI Appendix. \else the Appendix. \fi
+At \(T=0\), models behaved with near-determinism, selecting the most likely answer.
+At \(T=1\), responses varied across repeated queries, allowing statistical analysis of position effects; each \(T=1\) response was treated as an independent sample from the model's output distribution.

+We define position biases as follows.
+A model exhibits a \emph{primacy bias} if there exists a set of options such that the model disproportionately prefers whichever option is presented first.
+It exhibits a \emph{recency bias} if there exists a set of options such that it disproportionately prefers whichever option is presented last.
+In triplewise comparisons, it exhibits a \emph{centrality bias} if there exists a set of three options such that it disproportionately prefers whichever option is presented second.
+A model may exhibit more than one bias depending on the context.

+In the main text, we present results from three representative models --- GPT-4o-mini, Claude 3 Haiku, and Llama 3 8B.
+Full experimental details appear in the Materials and Methods section and SI Appendices.
+The results for the remaining models are presented in \ifpnas SI Appendix~K \else Appendix~\ref{app:additional_models} \fi.

 \subsec{Order Effects in Pairwise Comparisons}